Chicago/design-methods/_methods/task-matrix.md

 permalink: /decide/task-matrix/
 redirect_from:
   - /task-matrix/
-description: Also known as an urgent-important matrix, this charts the immediate needs of a project and the estimated difficulty of them.
+description: copy what desc. here
 category: Decide
-what: Also known as an urgent-important matrix, this charts the immediate needs of a project and the estimated difficulty of them.
+what: Also known as an user-task matrix, is a simple approach for exposing frequency and importance by user class or persona.
-why: To determine what needs to be prioritized in a given project.
-how:
+why: To indicate what tasks are most critical for user experience.

 timeRequired:
 ---
+## How to do it
+1.Ask the user questions about the importance and frequency about a task.
+2.Gather all the information and seperate each task into a subtask.
+3.Insert each task into a diagram and ensure its complete.
+4.Review the analysis with the team and check if the tasks are consistent.

+## Example from 18F

+## Additional resources
+("The User Task Matrix.")[http://dux.typepad.com/dux/2011/10/method-18-of-100-the-usertask-matrix.html]Chauncey